Sustainable Start-up Award

 To apply, you must:

-· Be aged between 18-30 and reside in Tyne and Wear
+· Be aged between 18-30 and reside in the North East of England*

-· Have a business idea that supports at least one of the Sustainable Development Goals (SDGs)
+· Have a business idea that supports at least one of the SDGs

-· Be pre-start or have been trading for less than three months
+· Be pre-start or have been trading for less than twelve months

-Once we receive an application, a member of the PNE Enterprise team will review against our eligibility criteria.
+Once we receive your application, a member of the PNE Enterprise team will review it against our eligibility criteria.
 We will then contact successful applicants via email and inform them of the next stage in the process.

 We are currently accepting applications for the Sustainable Start-up Award.
-If you require support with your application, contact a member of the PNE Enterprise team on 0191 230 6410 or email@example.com
+If you require support with your application, please contact a member of the PNE Enterprise team on 0191 230 6410 or .

 The standards of the beauty industry are everchanging, influenced by shifting expectations in society and representations in the media.
-Embracing diversity and showing a greater representation throughout the industry has become a top priority for brands across the globe, and new movements are championing authentic beauty even further.
+Embracing diversity has become a top priority for brands across the globe, and new movements are championing authentic beauty.
 Noa Vee, one of the first businesses to have been awarded the Sustainable Start-up Award, is just one of the newly-founded brands leading the movement.
-Continue reading.

-When it comes to the overall health and wellbeing of our canine companies, there's no underestimating the importance of grooming.
-Regular grooming can ensure healthy skin and fur, improve temperment, and reduce the risk of infections, leading to expensive vetr bills if left untreated.
-But the products used on our beloved pets to maintain their glossy and shiny coats are not always dog-friendly.
-For one North East start-up, Buddy Bubbles, the solution is simple: remove unneccessary chemicals and detergents in favour of natural, homemade and vegan alternatives to dog shampoo and conditioner
+When it comes to the overall health and wellbeing of our canine companions, there's no underestimating the importance of grooming.
+But the products used on our beloved pets to maintain their glossy and shiny coats are not always environmentally friendly.
+For one North East start-up, Buddy Bubbles, the solution is simple: remove unnecessary chemicals and detergents in favour of natural, homemade and vegan alternatives to dog shampoo and conditioner